ramizouari/QIPAT/tests/README.md

 - Median filter (as it uses the image module and the data structures module)
 - FFT (as it uses the number theory module and linear algebra module)
-- Testing Scenario $1$ of:
-  - Opening image
-  - Applying Salt and Pepper (Impulsive) noise
-  - Applying Median filter to reduce that noise
-  - Save the image
-- Testing Scenario $2$ of:
-  - Opening image
-  - Laplacian's algorithm for edge detection, with a gray filter and a threshold of $65$
-  - Applying otsu's segmentation algorithm

 ## 3. System Tests